At the end of June, value and contra funds managed Rs 48,764 crore of investor assets

-“Value by definition indicates investing in stocks and sectors that are not being looked favourably by the
+“Value by definition indicates investing in stocks and sectors that are not being looked favourably by the markets.

 This definition doesn’t have a time-frame.
 The value can be realised in six months or three years, so investors need to be ready for periods when such funds will underperform for a long time,” said Amol Joshi, founder of Plan Rupee Investment Services.